YehudaGold/context-component/README.md

 }
 ```
 The ContextComponent implement for you a `render` methods that render the `this.componentContext.Provider` with the component state and instance method's as value.

-You can use React lifecycle method's to initialize the state and manipulate it.
+Method's defined on the ContextComponent are provided by the context automatically, except for React lifecycle method's and method's starting with '_'.
+You can override this by adding `actions` property to the class with the method's you want to provide.

-All non React lifecycle method's are provided by the context automatically, but you can override this by adding `actions` property to the class with the method's you want to provide.
+You can use React lifecycle method's in ContextComponent to initialize and manage the state.

 ### Providing ContextComponent